Women in Firefighting: A Brief History

 In Great Britain, during World War II, many women were active in the Auxiliary Fire Service during the Blitz, both on a part-time and full-time basis.
 While most were assigned to non-suppression roles, some worked as pump operators and firefighters.
 More than two dozen women in the AFS died in the line of duty during the war.

 1973 and 1974 marked the entry of two women into fire suppression roles on a paid basis: the first women we know of to be paid for fighting fires in an urban setting.
 Sandra Forcier was hired as a Public Safety Officer (a combination police officer and firefighter) in Winston-Salem, North Carolina, in July of 1973.
-The following March, Judith Livers was hired by the Arlington County, Virginia, Fire Department, the first woman in the world to become a career firefighter.
+The following March, Judith Livers was hired by the Arlington County Fire Department in Virginia and became the first woman career firefighter in the world.
 Both women served full careers with their departments and retired at the rank of battalion chief.

 By the mid-1970’s, women were becoming career firefighters here and there throughout the country.
 Among there were a number of African-American women, including Genois Wilson in the Fort Wayne, Indiana, in 1975 and Toni McIntosh in Pittsburgh, Pennsylvania, in 1976.